transdigiware/blockchain/howto/ibp-console-govern-components.md

 After resizing a node, you might see a delay before it takes effect because containers are being rebuilt.
 {:important}

-As we said above, if your cloud provider is {{site.data.keyword.cloud_notm}}, we recommend using the [{{site.data.keyword.cloud_notm}} Sysdig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard to monitor your Kubernetes resource usage.
+We recommend using the [{{site.data.keyword.cloud_notm}} Sysdig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard to monitor your Kubernetes resource usage.
 If you determine that a worker node is running out of resources, you can add a new larger worker node to your cluster and then delete the existing working node.
 {:note}

 While it takes less effort to deploy enough resources to your Kubernetes cluster from the start and therefore be able deploy and expand resources without having to increase the resources in your cluster, the bigger the deployment, the more it will cost.
 Users need to consider their options carefully and recognize the tradeoffs that they are making regardless of the option that they choose.

 You can scale your cluster manually by monitoring your nodes and either adding more nodes or larger nodes.
 While this process can be labor intensive, it has the advantage of allowing the user to always be certain what is being charged to their cloud account.